Geographic Scope: Nationwide

-To support this effort, JSI is working to strengthen states’ capacity to monitor and improve program outcomes through institutionalizing continuous quality improvement processes.
-JSI's tasks include:
+To support this effort, JSI provided training and technical assistance to DSCSHN grantees to strengthen states’ capacity to monitor and improve program outcomes through institutionalizing continuous quality improvement processes.
+JSI's tasks included:

 - Evaluate program effectiveness and disseminate lessons learned and best practices: JSI conducted a comprehensive evaluation of the Classes of 2008, 2009 and 2011 to identify strategies that define the effective system of care for CYSHCN.
-Best practices and lessons learned are organized by leadership and the six core outcomes.
-JSI will continue to update the evaluation to incorporate future classes.
+Best practices and lessons learned were organized by leadership and the six core outcomes.

-- Develop a toolkit: JSI has reviewed all deliverables of the Classes of 2008, 2009 and 2011 to identify products to be included in a CYSHCN toolkit.
-High rated products are posted to the CYSHCN website to facilitate access to materials.
+- Develop a toolkit: JSI reviewed all deliverables of the Classes of 2008, 2009 and 2011 to identify products to be included in a CYSHCN toolkit.
+High rated products were posted to the CYSHCN website to facilitate access to materials.

-- Provide technical assistance and training: JSI provides opportunities to build capacity of state partners in quality improvement and performance measurement through webinars, individualized consultation, resource development and dissemination, and development of a Learning Community of Improvement Partnership.
-Specifically, JSI conducts bi-monthly webinars with guest speakers and presentations.
+- Provided technical assistance and training: JSI provided opportunities to build capacity of state partners in quality improvement and performance measurement through webinars, individualized consultation, resource development and dissemination, and development of a Learning Community of Improvement Partnership.
+Specifically, JSI conducted bi-monthly webinars with guest speakers and presentations.
 Sample topics have included Force Field Analysis, Root Cause Analysis, Plan-Do-Study-Act and Displaying Data to Demonstrate Program Impact.
-JSI supports an online workspace to allow grantees to access information to support shared learning.
-Finally, JSI conducts monthly QI coaching calls with grantee QI teams to improve effectiveness of program interventions applying the PDSA cycle.
+JSI supported an online workspace to allow grantees to access information to support shared learning.
+Finally, JSI conducted monthly QI coaching calls with grantee QI teams to improve effectiveness of program interventions applying the PDSA cycle.